SubodhDahal/subodhdahal.github.io/content/blog/ai-pattern-selection-in-fabric.md

 ---
-title: "FZF + Fabric: Smart Selection for LLM Patterns and Models"
+title: "fzf + fabric: Smart selection for LLM patterns and models"
 description: Enhance your experience with fabric, the AI prompt tool, by using interactive selection for patterns and models.
 image:  /images/fabric-ai-pattern-selection.png
 alt: AI Pattern Selection in Fabric